Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/1-introduction.md

 ## What You Need to Set Up Before Starting

-Before discussing the tools in depth, you should make sure they are installed properly and your environments match those required for the \"Example Project\" sections of this guide.
+Before discussing the tools in depth, you should make sure they are installed properly and your environments match those required for the "Example Project" sections of this guide.

 ### Hardware Requirements for this Guide